-Reddit is rife with crazy Fresh Prince conjecture that suggests that Will died during the opening credits fight and that the mansion in Bel-Air is heaven.
+Reddit is rife with crazy Fresh Prince conjecture that suggests that Will passes during the opening credits fight and that the mansion in Bel-Air is heaven.
 Supposedly, the whole show is actually set in the afterlife, not sunny California.
 Check out the list below to see all the reasons this reading could be true.

 Bel-Air Is Heaven

 What's a better setting for heaven than a huge Bel-Air mansion?
-Though there is an episode when Will gets shot (some fans think that this is representative of him coming to terms with his death) and an episode when he and Carlton experience racism from police, Will's living in the lap of luxury and he rarely has to deal with anything other than contrived sitcom inconveniences.
+Though Will gets shot in one episode (some fans think that this represents Will's coming to terms with his passing), and he and Carlton experience racism from police in another, Will lives in the lap of luxury and he rarely has to deal with anything other than contrived sitcom inconveniences.

 The greatest support for this theory is the house's white aesthetic - it could easily be described as heavenly.

 This Is Also Why We Rarely See Will's Parents